innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 Known anomaly list is not available.
 {% else %}
 {% if s.relevant_anomalies is not defined %}
-No anomalies found that would result in incorrect behaviour for {{ system.project_name }} leading to a hazardous situation.
+No anomalies found that would result in incorrect behaviour for {{ device.name }} leading to a hazardous situation.
 {% else %}
 {{ s.anomalies }}
 {% endif %}